mongodb/docs/mongodb/source/reference/glossary.rst

       operation is in progress.

    configdb
-      A special database instance used by MongoDB to track data and its relationship to specific instances in a shard cluster.
+      A special database instance used by MongoDB to track data and its relationship to specific instances in a :term:`shard cluster`.

    balancer
-      An internal MongoDB process that runs in the context of a shard cluster that distributes :term:`chunks <chunk>` of data amongst the shards.
+      An internal MongoDB process that runs in the context of a :term:`shard cluster` that distributes :term:`chunks <chunk>` of data amongst the shards.

    fsync
       An operation that ensures that all data has been written to data